ArunMitra/Bank-Customer-Churn-Prediction/README.md

 ## The Goals of this Project:

 - Implement an optimal supervised machine learning model (or a pipeline of an ensemble of models) to best predict customer churn
-- Derive a Profit Curve to understand the kind of budget that would be justifiable to craft a retention program
+- Derive a Profit Curve to understand the kind of budget that would be justifiable to execute a retention program

 ## The Process